 Inclusion and exclusion criteria are the predefined rules that determine which studies are eligible for your systematic review.
 They are the most consequential methodological decision you make after formulating your research question, because they directly control what evidence enters your review and therefore what conclusions you can draw.
 Poorly defined criteria lead to inconsistent screening, missed relevant studies, inclusion of irrelevant studies, and reviewer disagreements that delay the entire review process.

 Eligibility criteria must be established during protocol development, before the search begins, and documented in your PROSPERO registration and protocol.
 Changing criteria after screening starts introduces selection bias and violates the transparency principles that distinguish systematic reviews from narrative literature reviews.
-This guide covers how to develop clear, operational criteria based on your research question, apply them consistently across reviewers, handle borderline cases, and document everything for PRISMA 2020 compliance.
+This guide covers how to develop clear, operational criteria based on your research question, apply them consistently across reviewers, handle borderline cases, and document everything for our guide to prisma 2020 compliance.

 What Are Inclusion and Exclusion Criteria?